 How can you do that?
 By looking at the elimination period and the benefit period.

-The elimination period, or the waiting period, of a long-term disability policy is how long a policyholder has to wait after becoming disabled before they’ll begin receiving benefits.
-This is usually somewhere between a month and a year.
+The elimination period, or the waiting period, of an LTDI policy is how long a policyholder has to wait after becoming disabled before they’ll begin receiving benefits.
+This is usually somewhere between a month and a year, with most people opting for 90 days.
 Choosing a longer elimination period – that is, having to wait longer until you begin to receive benefits – usually results in lower premiums.

-Short-term disability insurance can also be helpful, but it’s often too expensive for many self-employed workers.
+Short-term disability insurance can also be helpful, but it’s often unavailable for many self-employed workers.
 It’s usually more economical to have a long-term disability policy for bigger liability scenarios and pair it with an emergency fund to cover your short-term needs.

 Your disability coverage pays out when you’re so disabled that you can’t work and earn your regular income.
 But if you’re only able to work part time, your disability insurance policy would help cover some of the missing income from the hours you’re unable to work.

 This is called a residual disability or partial disability benefit.
 Such a provision in your LTDI policy can protect you while you’re rebuilding your business after a disability.
 For example, if a cancer patient isn’t able to work five days a week during their chemotherapy treatments, they’ll be able to ease back into work and build momentum while still having a safety net in place before they’re back working full time.